megalon/THE_BEAT_COP/README.md

 In the window that opens, search for "flatgui"

 Three or more items should appear in the list below the search bar.
-Select the Windows zip file (it's the one that isn't greyed out).
+Select the one that isn't greyed out.
 When you click on the filename it should begin to download then extract the external.

 When it has finished extracting, it will show 100% and say that it was successful.
 You might have to scroll down the text box.